 How is a Prenuptial Agreement in Canada Enforced?

-However, after the Family Law Reform Act (now known as Family Law Act) in 1978, every mature and willing adult can now sign premarital agreements in Canada according to their state’s laws.
+Before 1978, most Canadian provinces refused to recognize prenuptial agreements because they were deemed contrary to public policy and therefore invalid.
+However, after the Family Law Reform Act (now known as the Family Law Act) in 1978, every mature and willing adult can now sign premarital agreements in Canada according to their state’s laws.

+Every state has different rules and regulations to follow.
+Therefore, your prenuptial agreements must also be enforced following the state law where you reside.
 Afterwards, the validity of the prenuptial contract will be governed by that state law.
 A hearing may be necessary if the enforceability of a prenup is disputed in the case of separation, divorce, or death.

 Here, the trial’s objective is to provide the judge with the opportunity to consider the reliability of the witnesses and the strength of the evidence presented to determine whether the prenuptial contract should be enforced.